Rowing Coach Graves 1998-2013

 Do you have any advice for the next coach?

-Best wishes, and I would be available to answer questions if they had any.
+Best wishes and I would be available to answer questions if they have any.
 The hardest part now is the paperwork.
 The paperwork is extraordinary—there’s a lot of it, and more every year.
 It’s easy to get lost in the amount of work.
 It’s not just at UT, this is across the country—state universities have to [have paperwork].
 But I would counsel them to put that second and really focus on student athletes.

 Rohan Jolly says: